 - Track responses and follow up politely.

 You rarely get great backlinks by accident.
-Reaching out with a personal touch boosts your chances and helps you build relationships that can lead to even more links down the road.
+Reaching out with a personal touch boosts your chances and helps you build relationships that keep generating links well after the first placement.

 6. Monitor, Measure, and Refine